MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*

-Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the the Azure Information Protection client.
+Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the Azure Information Protection client.

 Some of these settings require editing the registry and some use advanced settings that you must configure in the Azure portal, and then publish for clients to download.